 Alex Robertson checks into Hotel MyStays, Gotanda Station, in Tokyo, Japan.

-This hotel overlooks the Gotanda train station on the JY Yamanote Line — a sort of circle line for central Tokyo.
+Getting there: This hotel overlooks the Gotanda train station on the JY Yamanote Line — a sort of circle line for central Tokyo.
 If you can work out the Tokyo rail system, it couldn't be easier.
 But if, like me, you arrive tired from a long flight and a nearly two-hour trip from Narita Airport and you can't work out the train changes and ticket purchases, walk 15 minutes from Shinagawa, through charming back streets of low-rise private dwellings.

 Check in experience: They were expecting me.
 I just showed them my passport.